 Sangria in Spain

 No drink is more identifiable with Spain than sangria.
-This concoction of sweetened red wine, liquor and sparkling lemonade (usually).
+The traditional ingredients in sangria include red or white wine mixed with fruits, such as pineapple, nectarines, pears, apples, peaches an other fruit.
 Get a jug with a meal while sitting out on a sunny terrace before retiring for an afternoon siesta.

 Unfortunately, as with most cliches and stereotypes, the real situation is different from the popular conception.
-Not everyone drinks sangria (most people drink beer in Spain) and you often won't get real sangria in many bars and restaurants.
+Not everyone drinks sangria in Spain, though.
+In fact, most natives drink beer in Spain, and you often won't get real sangria in many bars and restaurants.

 Why?
-Sangria is a punch, and like punches elsewhere, it's a drink typically reserved for serving large groups — or for disguising the taste of cheap booze.
+Sangria is a punch, and like punches elsewhere, it's a drink typically reserved for serving large groups — or for disguising the taste of cheap alcoholic drinks.
 Spaniards don't typically order sangria in restaurants, so the versions you'll try in cafes are essentially made for tourists.

 Language tip: Consider ordering a tinto de verano instead of sangria.
 The mix of red wine and lemon Fanta is... refreshing and sweet like a sangria, but much more authentic.Continue to 2 of 11 below.